top of page

 Doom Scrolling and the Brain

-Your brain is essentially being asked to:
+Your brain is being asked to:

 1. Scan for danger